 If we were going to offer a virtual management training solution, it was going to be for the right reasons and we were going to do it in the best way possible.

-Three Tips I’d Give to My Closest Friends
+Three Tips I’d Give to My Closest Friends: What You Should Look for in Virtual Leadership Development

 Because of my background in organizational psychology, my first step to deciding how to step into virtual management training was to settle in with some good, hearty research.

-Online or virtual management training approaches, I quickly discovered, were not all created equally, and the choice between great versus not so great programs was the difference between 20-30% retention and 80-90+% retention with solid long-term application.
+Online or virtual management training approaches–I quickly discovered–were not all created equally.
+The choice between great versus not so great programs was the difference between 20-30% retention and 80-90+% retention with solid long-term application.

 1 – Look for Real People Connecting With People